-5. Using the search at the top, look for the same website.
-Click on the three-dot icon next to the website and select Edit password.
+5. Using the search at the top, find the same website for which you saved the suggested password.
+Once found, click on the three-dot icon next to the website and select Edit password.

-6. Replace the password in the pop-up window that appears with the actual password and hit the Save button.
+6. Replace the password in the pop-up window with the actual password and hit the Save button.

 Frequently Asked Questions (FAQs)

 How to fix Google Chrome not asking to save passwords?